Our Focus

 Our Campaign

-Ghana alone generates around 1.1 million tons of plastic waste per year, 5% of which is collected for recycling, and less than 2% of that actually gets recycled.
+Ghana alone generates around 1.1 million tons of plastic waste per year, with only 5% collected for recycling; however, less than 2% of that material is actually recycled.
 These plastics take hundreds of years to decompose, and the chemicals used in their manufacture are toxic, causing harm to the lungs and nervous system if ingested.

 Vision